AlexandrosKD/ExpoFit-API/README.md

+Mobile App created to help you keep track of your gym activities.

-Currently the online services are down
+Currently the online services are down!